Motivic action for Siegel modular forms: Definition of the motivic action

 \subsection{The rational structure on $\pi_\infty$}

-Let $\pi$ be an automorphic representation of $\GSp_4(\R)$ associated to a Siegel modular form with paramodular level structure.
-Then $\pi = \pi_f \otimes \pi_\infty$ for a discrete series representation $\pi_\infty$, and we know that $\pi_\infty$ is one of the following representations: \begin{enumerate} \item $X_{\lambda; m}^1$, holomorphic (limit of) discrete series, \item $X_{\overline \lambda; m}^2$, generic (limit of) discrete series, \end{enumerate} (Lemma~\ref{lemma:multiplicities}).
+Let $\pi$ be an automorphic representation of $\GSp_4(\R)$ associated to a holomorphic Siegel modular form $f$ with paramodular level structure.
+Then $\pi = \pi_f \otimes X_{\lambda;m}^1$ for a holomorphic (limit of) discrete series representation $X_{\lambda;m}^1$ for some $\lambda$ and $m$.
+The $L$-packet at infinity of $X_{\lambda;m}^1$ consists of two representations: \begin{enumerate} \item $X_{\lambda; m}^1$, holomorphic (limit of) discrete series, \item $X_{\overline \lambda; m}^2$, generic (limit of) discrete series, \end{enumerate} (Lemma~\ref{lemma:multiplicities}).
 Moreover, each such $\pi_f \otimes \pi_\infty$ occurs in the automorphic spectrum with multiplicity one.
 The goal of this section is to put a rational structure on $\pi_\infty$ in each case.

-Let $f = \bigotimes\limits_v f_v \in \pi$ be a non-zero cusp form satisfying: \begin{enumerate} \item for each finite $v$, let $K(v^n)$ be the minimal paramodular level of $\pi_v$, and let $f_v \in \pi_v^{K(v^n)}$, \item if $\pi_\infty = X_\lambda^1$, $f_\infty$ is any vector in the minimal $K_\infty$-type $V_{(\lambda_1 + 1, \lambda_2 + 2)}$, \item if $\pi_\infty = X_{\overline \lambda}^2$, $f_\infty$ is any vector in the minimal $K_\infty$-type $V_{(\lambda_1+1, -\lambda_2)}$. \end{enumerate} (See Appendix~\ref{app:GSp(4,R)} for a more detailed discussion of the representation theory of $\GSp_4(\R)$ and Figure~\ref{fig:coherent cohomology} for the location of the minimal $K$-types of $\pi_\infty$).
+Let $f = \bigotimes\limits_v f_v \in \pi$ be a non-zero cusp form satisfying: \begin{enumerate} \item for each finite $v$, let $K(v^n)$ be the minimal paramodular level of $\pi_v$, and let $f_v \in \pi_v^{K(v^n)}$, \item if $\pi_\infty = X_\lambda^1$, $f_\infty$ is any vector in the minimal $K_\infty$-type $V_{(\lambda_1 + 1, \lambda_2 + 2)}$, \item if $\pi_\infty = X_{\overline \lambda}^2$, $f_\infty$ is any vector in the minimal $K_\infty$-type $V_{(\lambda_1+1, -\lambda_2)}$. \end{enumerate} (See Appendix~\ref{app:GSp(4,R)} for a more detailed discussion of the representation theory of $\GSp_4(\R)$ and Figure~\ref{fig:coherent cohomology} for the location of the minimal $K$-types of $\pi_\infty$.)
 By multiplicity one, such a vector $f$ is characterized by these properties up to a constant.